MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    <a id="suppress-notifications-for-work-item-updates-permission"></a> Suppress notifications for work item updates
    :::column-end:::
    :::column span="1":::
-   <p>Users with this permission can update work items without generating notifications.
-This is useful when performing migrations of bulk updates by tools and want to skip generating notifications.</p><p>Consider granting this permission to service accounts or users who have been granted the <strong>Bypass rules on work item updates</strong> permission.
-You can set the <code>suppressNotifications</code> parameter to <code>true</code> when updating working via [Work Items - update REST API](/rest/api/azure/devops/wit/work-items/update).</p>
+   Users with this permission can update work items without generating notifications.
+This is useful when performing migrations of bulk updates by tools and want to skip generating notifications.

+   Consider granting this permission to service accounts or users who have been granted the **Bypass rules on work item updates** permission.
+You can set the `suppressNotifications` parameter to `true` when updating working via [Work Items - update REST API](/rest/api/azure/devops/wit/work-items/update).
    :::column-end:::
 :::row-end:::
 :::row:::